-Short-term side effects occur 10 to 14 days into your radiotherapy treatment.
+Short-term side effects occur 10 to 14 days into your radiotherapy treatment and are generally temporary.
 Long-term side effects can occur months to years after your treatment has finished.
+Long-term side effects are generally permanent.

 Everybody reacts differently to the treatment and may not experience all side effects.
 You may get some side effects not listed here.
 It is important to tell the staff about any side effects that worry you.